CrainDavis/WorkoutTracker/README.md

 ---

 ## Description:
 This is an application that allows user to create new workout plans, edit existing workout plans, track their daily stats, and work towards their fitness goals!
-This application uses a MongoDatabase to store a user's workout data and Express to handle routes.
+This application uses a MongoDatabase to store a user's workout data, Express to handle routes, and is deployed on Heroku.

 ---